RichBenner/Toolkit/README.md

-# PersonalCode
+# Toolkit
-A place for keeping useful pieces of code.
+Some of the scripts from the Emergency Toolkit presentation